 A measuring scoop in a jar of hot chocolate mix

-We don't live where it snows, but it definitely still gets cold and rainy during the winter season here in the California Bay Area.
-And it's on mornings like that that the best way to coax my kids out of bed is with a mug of hot chocolate!
-It's always such a treat!
+We don’t live where it snows, but it definitely still gets cold and rainy during the winter season here in the California Bay Area.
+On mornings like that that the best way to coax my kids out of bed is with a mug of hot chocolate!
+It’s always such a treat!

-My very favorite hot chocolate is actually this European-style version that is super thick and creamy, but it isn't quite as convenient to make in the morning as just having a mix available to do individual portions.
-I have to say that this hot chocolate mix takes a close second place and is still pretty darn rich, creamy, and decadent, especially when mixed with hot milk instead of water.
+My very favorite hot chocolate is actually this European-style version that is super thick and creamy, but it isn’t as convenient to make in the morning as this ready-made mix.
+It’s almost too easy, because it still delivers the same rich, creamy, and decadent flavor, especially when mixed with hot milk instead of water!

 Marshmallows, hot cocoa mix, and a mug.

 1. Toast the powdered milk.
 This step is optional, but it really does make a difference!
-Just line your baking sheet with parchment paper first, then spread the powdered milk in an even layer and toast for 20 minutes in a 300 degree F oven.
+Just line your baking sheet with parchment paper first, then spread the powdered milk in an even layer and toast for 20 minutes in a 300°F oven.
 Let it cool down to room temperature after toasting.

 The ingredients for making homemade hot chocolate mix in a food processor.

-1. Transfer to an airtight container to store.
+1. Store in jars.
+Transfer to an airtight container to store.
 I like mason jars with wide mouths for easy measuring.
+Make sure the containers are fully dry before transferring the powder.

-If you store your hot chocolate mix in an airtight container (mason jars are great for storing and gifting this mix), it will last all season long since all of the ingredients are shelf-stable!
-We just keep our mix in the cupboard so it's ready and within easy reach whenever we want to make a mug.
+Store your hot chocolate mix in an airtight container and it will last all season long since all of the ingredients are shelf-stable!
+We just keep our mix in the cupboard so it’s ready and within easy reach whenever we want to make a mug.

 A jar of hot chocolate mix next to mugs of hot chocolate.